 Repeat the steps above to update translations or add additional languages to your site.
 It’s important to note that you should check all the languages you want to show to your visitors each time you hit publish.

 For example, if you initially published French and German translations and then added Spanish translations, you should have all three languages checked when you launch Spanish or update translations for any of those languages.

-To unpublish a language, uncheck it and then publish it to your production or staging site again.
+To unpublish a language, uncheck and publish it to your production or staging site again.

 You can change the location of the picker by going to Settings in the sidebar and selecting a different language picker position for your production and staging sites.

-If you’d like to customise the location and appearance of the language picker, you can do so by following the instructions here.
+If you’d like to customize the location and appearance of the language picker, you can do so by following the instructions here.

 Open live editor